Kundli Matching for Marriage: A Complete Guide

 3. Tara (3 points) — Birth Star Compatibility

 Tara (or Dina) measures the health and well-being of the couple by comparing their birth nakshatras.
-The 27 nakshatras are counted from the bride's to the groom's star and divided by nine.
+The 27 nakshatras are counted between the two partners' birth stars and divided by nine.
 The remainder determines favorability.
 A positive Tara score indicates longevity and physical well-being for both partners.
+The Astro Nova applies this guna to any two partners regardless of gender.

 4. Yoni (4 points) — Physical and Intimate Compatibility